Mon - Sun: 24 hours.

 Hopefully, this guide has clarified the accident at work time limit that applies in your case.
 If you would like to start a claim or discuss how long you have left to do so, please get in touch on 0800 6524 881 today.

-An advisor will review your claim for free, explain your options and could partner you with one of our solicitors if you’re claim is suitable.
-If it’s taken on, your solicitor will act on a No Win No Fee basis for you so you’ll only have to pay legal fees if you’re compensated.
+An advisor will review your claim for free, explain your options and could partner you with one of our solicitors if your claim is viable.
+If it’s taken on, your solicitor will act on a No Win No Fee basis for you, so you’ll only have to pay legal fees if you’re compensated.

-If you have any questions about accident at work claim time limits please use our live chat to speak directly with an advisor.
+If you have any questions about accident at work claim time limits, please use our live chat to speak directly with an advisor, or contact us here.